Guiding principles shape the Kelley School's assessment initiative.

 - Program competencies that align with the school’s mission and include both general and management-specific knowledge and skills must be articulated for each degree-granting program.
-Each program should have four to ten such goals.
-At the Kelley school, four to seven are recommended.
+Each program should have four to ten such competencies.
+At the Kelley School, four to seven are recommended.

 - Student performance on the articulated competencies must be assessed systematically and regularly through direct observation and evaluation of student work or performance.
 The use of representative samples of students for assessment purposes is permitted.

 - Assessment results must be analyzed, disseminated, and utilized by the faculty for the purpose of curriculum planning and the improvement of teaching and learning.

 - Faculty are expected to be actively involved in all stages of the assessment process including defining competencies, aligning the curriculum, developing appropriate measures, implementing course-embedded measures, and improving the school’s curriculum.